Pio Nono College (Wisconsin): Transition to high school and minor seminary

 In 1922, the “normal school/college” department was dissolved and Pio Nono became exclusively a Catholic boarding and day high school for boys.
 Salzmann Hall was built in 1931 to accommodate the growing numbers of students, and this building still stands today as part of St. Thomas More High School.

 In 1941, Pio Nono was turned into a minor seminary known as St. Francis Minor Seminary.
 Serving both day and boarding students, the minor seminary consisted of four years of high school and two years of college.
 St. Francis Minor Seminary continued to educate young men at Pio Nono's former location until de Sales Preparatory Seminary was dedicated in 1963.

-Brief resurrection and merger with Don Bosco
+Resurrection and merger with Don Bosco

 Under the leadership of Rev. Edmund Olley, Pio Nono reopened in 1965 in the building previously occupied by St. Francis Minor Seminary, and plans for a new building addition were created.
 The “resurrection” of Pio Nono began with a freshman class of 100, and a new class was added each year, with the first senior class graduating in 1969.

 This revival was short-lived, however.
-Because of declining enrollment in Catholic high schools on Milwaukee's south side, in 1972, Pio Nono merged with Don Bosco High School to form St. Thomas More High School.
-This new school continued to educate young men in the building previously occupied by Pio Nono.
+Because of declining enrollment in Catholic high schools on Milwaukee's south side, in 1972, Pio Nono merged with Don Bosco High School to form Thomas More High School.
+This new school continued to educate young men in the buildings previously occupied by Pio Nono.